JROMANX13/project_1/README.md

 ## Description

-This project is a modern web page developed using **HTML** and **CSS**.
-It features a responsive design, ensuring optimal viewing experiences across a variety of devices and screen sizes.
+This project is a modern web page developed using **HTML**,**CSS**, **Javascript** and **Firebase**.
+It features a responsive design that ensures optimal viewing experiences across a variety of devices and screen sizes.

-The page is designed to be visually appealing and functionally robust, leveraging the full capabilities of HTML for structure and CSS for styling.
-The responsive design ensures that the page adapts seamlessly to different screen resolutions, making it accessible and user-friendly on both desktop and mobile devices.
+The page is designed to be visually appealing and functionally robust, leveraging HTML for structure, CSS for styling, and JavaScript for interactivity and dynamic content.
+Additionally, Firebase provides essential features such as user sign-up, login functionality, browser-level user persistence, and secure session management.
+This integration enhances user experience and accessibility, making the page user-friendly on both desktop and mobile devices.

 ## Technologies Used